Muhammad-Huzzaifa/CPP-John-Rambo-Shooting-game/README.md

 <br>
 To run the second .cpp file (with sfml and file handeling), you first need to include the sfml library in your project, then add any two sounds named (Game_sound1 & Game_sound2), remember that these two audios are must of wave type, ogg type, and flac type.
 No other type of audio is included using sfml in c++.
 And secondly you need to include the HIGH_SCORE.txt file or simply download it from above.
 <br>
+Here is a link of youtube video to add sfml library in your visual studio project: https://youtu.be/4fcTqmT0Hhg?si=l2RiLXX26qAoebw5